-Take a stroll past the Palais Gallien – the atmospheric ruins of a Roman amphitheatre (c 100 AD).
+Take a stroll past the Palais Gallien — the atmospheric ruins of a Roman amphitheatre (circa 100 AD).
 It’s located just outside the city centre.

 Culture vultures are well catered for in Bordeaux.

-Bordeaux has several cultural institutions worth visiting, including the fabulous Musée des Beaux-Arts, CAPC (Museum of Contemporary Art) and la Base sous-marine.
+Bordeaux has several cultural institutions worth visiting, including the fabulous Musée des Beaux-Arts (Museum of Fine Arts), Musée d’Art Contemporain (Museum of Contemporary Art, also known as CAPC), and the Base sous-marine.
 This former Nazi submarine base is now a cultural facility, and hosts various exhibitions, concerts and events.

-You may also have the opportunity to attend a concert at a wine chateau.
-A glass or two of the home drop is usually included in the ticket price.
+You may also have the opportunity to attend a concert at a wine chateau, where a glass or two of the home drop is usually included in the ticket price.
 Check with the Bordeaux Tourism Office for options during your visit.